Homemade vegan nutella

 - Place the hazelnuts in the center of a kitchen hand towel and close all 4 edges to make a pouch.
 Use your hands to rub the hazelnuts in the towel to remove the skins.
 (This will be much quicker than doing them all individually by hand!)

-- Once the skins are removed, place the hazelnuts in a high-speed blender or food processor until they are finely ground.
+- Once the skins are removed, place the hazelnuts in a high-speed blender (I use this one) or food processor until they are finely ground.
 (Should look like a flour)

 - Next melt the dark chocolate in a bowl with the coconut milk, maple syrup, and salt. (either by microwave for 1-2 minutes, or using a double broiler method)